Benchmark Bulletin

 Ontario Manufacturers: Are you Using a SUB Plan to Protect your Workforce?

 If you’re an HR professional in Ontario manufacturing and you don’t have a SUB plan in place, it’s worth asking why not.
 More Ontario businesses are making them a core part of their workforce strategy, and for good reason.
-Replacing a skilled worker is expensive — recruiting fees, lost productivity, onboarding time, and the loss…
+Replacing a skilled worker is expensive in recruiting fees, lost productivity, onboarding time, and the loss…

 Read more